 Operations of the Proposed Action Alternative, specifically the APM and pedestrian walkway components of the Proposed Action Alternative, would not result in an adverse effect to the physical setting of the Theme Building.
 As discussed in Section 5.5.3.2, the Theme Building would remain physically intact in its original location and its unique architectural design would remain discernible.
 As stated above in Section 5.3.2, a constructive use of a resource may occur when a proposed action affects the resource by means of noise, air pollution, water pollution, or other impacts; dissipates its aesthetic value; harms its wildlife; or restricts its access, thereby taking the resource in a practical sense.
 The Theme Building is located within the center of the CTA surrounded by parking garages and airport roadways.
 Because of its location in the center of the Airport, it experiences high levels of ambient noise from vehicles and aircraft takeoffs and landings.
 The estimated ambient noise at the Theme Building is 76.3 dB(A).
 The APM would generate noise levels of approximately 64.3 dB(A) in the proximity of the Theme Building (see Section 5.8), which would cause a slight increase in noise of 0.3 dB(A).
 As quiet is not an element of the original setting as a Jet Age structure and none of the Theme Building's uses has quiet as a critical attribute (the Theme Building is located in the middle of the CTA and is affected by both vehicle traffic and aircraft noise), audible changes related to the operation of the APM trains would not affect the setting (see Section 5.5.4.2).
 Additionally, although new visual elements would be introduced in proximity to the Theme Building, as discussed in Section 5.5.4.2, these new visual elements would not result in a constructive use of the resource.
-Thus, the Theme Building would not experience a significant adverse effect to its architectural significance and therefore, the Proposed Action Alternative would not result in a physical or constructive use of this resource.
+Thus, the Theme Building would not experience an effect such that the activities, features, or attributes that qualify the property for protection under Section 4(f) are substantially impaired.
+Therefore, the Proposed Action Alternative would not result in a physical or constructive use of this resource.

 There are no existing or proposed parks, recreational areas, or publicly owned wildlife or waterfowl refuges located within the Proposed Project Area.
-Based on the distance from the Proposed Project Area to any Section 4(f) resource, it is not expected that operations of the Proposed Action Alternative would result in significant adverse air quality, noise, hazardous materials and waste, or water resource impacts to Section 4(f) properties when compared to the No Action Alternative.
-Therefore, no significant impacts to Section 4(f) properties would occur under the Proposed Action Alternative when compared to the No Action Alternative.
+Based on the distance from the Proposed Project Area to any Section 4(f) resource, it is not expected that operations of the Proposed Action Alternative would result in adverse air quality, noise, hazardous materials and waste, or water resource impacts to Section 4(f) properties when compared to the No Action Alternative, and therefore no constructive use would occur.
+Absent a direct or constructive use of any Section 4(f) resource, no significant impacts to Section 4(f) properties would occur under the Proposed Action Alternative when compared to the No Action Alternative.